acqajar/git/git.md

 ## <a id="chapter-1"></a>
 ### Step 1: The Terminal
 1. To find your terminal, spotlight search for 'terminal' and select it.
 See below.
 This is the command line interface tool you will use to control the UNIX-based operating system that the Mac OSX sits on :).
+If you really want to learn more, [see here](http://blog.teamtreehouse.com/introduction-to-the-mac-os-x-command-line).
 ![Terminal](spotlight.png)

 2. Below, is an example of how the terminal will look like.
 Nice job!
 You're on your way now to becoming an engineer! :)